mnyrenius/hades-alternative-firmware/README.md

 Settings are stored in eeprom and will be restored on startup.

+--- MIDI LEARN MODE ---

-Example, set midi channel 2:
+Example, set midi channel 2 and set C2 as the base note that should output 0V:

-  1. On channel 16, press c# to enter midi channel learn mode (three short pulses will be seen on the gate output).
+  1. On channel 16, press c# to enter midi channel learn mode.
-  2. On channel 2, send any note on (three short pulses will be seen again).
+  2. On channel 2, press C3 (three short pulses will be seen on gate output).
   3. On channel 16, press c to enter mode "Note priority last played" again.
-  4. The device should now listen on channel 2.
+  4. The device should now listen on channel 2 and C2 should output 0V.

-Changelog

-v 0.2
-  * Added note prio modes for multiple simultaneous notes

-v 0.1
-  * First version
+--- TURING MACHINE MODE ---

+This mode mimics the eurorack module by Music Thing Modular.

+Fixed clock for now, should be synced to midi clock later.

+c  - turn random knob clockwise (bit invert probability [1/2, 1/4, off, 1/8, 1/16])

+c# - turn random knob counter-clockwise

+d  - turn length knob clockwise ([2, 3, 4, 5, 8, 12, 16])

+d# - turn length knob counter-clockwise

+f  - turn range knob clockwise

+f# - turn range knob counter-clockwise